Colorado Restaurant Employs 64 Workers During Hiring Shortage

 Whole Sol Blend Bar opened a new location in Sloan’s Lake in October 2020, right at the start of Colorado’s second COVID-19 wave.
-They’ve managed to hire 64 employees across all five of its locations in the last four weeks.READ MORE: Fireworks Shows Boom With Popularity As Post-Pandemic 4th Of July Celebrations Explode With Excitement
+They’ve managed to hire 64 employees across all five of its locations in the last four weeks.READ MORE: Gas Prices In Colorado Soar As Fuel Trucking Company In Colorado Fights To Combat Labor Shortages

 “We’re big believers in investing in our employees first.
 They take care of our customers,” said Phil Dumontet, CEO of Whole Sol.
 “We’re really confident that investing in our employees will retain them.”